Unusual traditions and customs.

 Rites of passage and extravagant ceremonies

-In Ghana, coffins display the work or passion of the deceased.
+In Ghana, coffins reflect the work or passion of the deceased.
 Thus, each ceremony is a tribute to the life lived.
 In Varanasi, India, the deceased are adorned and immersed in the Ganges River.
 This is intended to free their spirit.

 Culture Rite of Passage/Ceremony Description